-Julie Peiffer has always been a photographer.
-Even when she had only her eyes for a camera.
-It is no coincidence that the first pictures she broadcast on her Facebook page were initially grouped under the title "In my eye (#DansMonOeil) » .
+Julie Peiffer has always been a photographer, it is no coincidence that the first pictures she published on her Facebook page were initially grouped under the title "In my eye (#DansMonOeil) » .

-From withdrawal, from abstraction, was born questioning, the play between shadow and light, this primal vocabulary of photography, which she later nourished by "frequenting" the work of Man Ray, by Eugène Atget or André Kertész, among many others.
+From withdrawal, from abstraction, was born questioning, the play between shadow and light, this primal vocabulary of photography, which she later fed by frequenting the work of Man Ray, Eugène Atget and André Kertész among many others.

-The gaze of those who manage to reveal the obviousness, finally exposed, invisible as it was to the passers - by too busy in our own lives, in the heart of our insomniac cities, at the heart of our lives, our bodies, those washed by too many rains and storms.
+The gaze of those who manage to reveal the obviousness, finally exposed, invisible as it was to the passers - by too busy in their own lives, in the heart of our insomniac cities, at the heart of our lives, our bodies, those washed by too many rains and storms.